 Congratulations!
 You have accepted an offer to complete the Administrative Fellowship at Wake Forest Baptist.

-Where do Fellows typically live?
 Fellows are generally required to live in Forsyth County, although exceptions are granted under certain circumstances.
-Prior Fellows have lived in the Ardmore neighborhood, Downtown Winston-Salem, West End neighborhood, or Country Club/Jonestown/Peacehaven Road area.
+Prior fellows have lived in the Ardmore neighborhood, Downtown Winston-Salem, West End neighborhood, or Country Club/Jonestown/Peacehaven Road area.
 Read more about living in Winston-Salem .

 Academic Program Staff